Blog/Commercial Espresso Machines/How to Train Staff on a Commercial Espresso Machine in 2026

 1. Use Visual Aids and Checklists

 Create a laminated "shot dial-in guide" next to the machine.
 Include grind setting ranges, dose weights, and extraction times.
-This reduces reliance on memory.
+This reduces reliance on memory and ensures consistency across shifts.
+Use color-coded labels for different coffee blends.
+A 2025 study from Cornell University found that visual aids improve training retention by 40%.

 2. Pair New Hires with a Mentor

 Assign each new staff member a "coffee champion"—a senior employee who has completed advanced training on the commercial espresso machine.
-This accelerates learning.
+This accelerates learning and provides immediate feedback.
+The mentor should check in daily for the first week and weekly thereafter.
+This also builds team camaraderie.

 3. Schedule Weekly Refreshers